BrendonGames/ideas/ideas/README.md

 This is a personal project for me to learn about frontend and backend web development with PHP and MySQL.
 This site is something I can use for when I get an idea, hence why it's called ideas.
 I personally host this via docker and protect the site with Authentik, due to no auth being build in (yet).

 # How to use
-The site so far is pure PHP, so what you'd need is getting yourself a webserver running with PHP support (I use NGINX in Docker).
-You also need a database, I host the database seperately from my webservers, but together with PHPMyAdmin and connect them using Docker networks.
-You can find the layout [here](https://ideas.brendongames.com/assets/ideas.sql) until I properly structure repository.
+The site so far is pure PHP, so it's not that complicated.
+Just download the repo and adjust the example files to your needs.
+Due to me being to stupid to create a proper Docker image you need to do some things manually.
+To set up the database you need to import the layout.
+You can find the layout [here](https://ideas.brendongames.com/assets/ideas.sql).
+Just be warned that it's a simple project for me, so unless it actually takes off (in my dreams lol) I won't be putting much more effort into the public releases.

 # Plans